PackHouse/yt-scraper/README.md

 - [x] Real error handling
 - [x] Use `ytplayer.config` for video info allowing more info
 - [x] Less strict requirements for YT video urls
-- [ ] Use `ytplayer.config` for channel info allowing more info
-- [ ] Less strict requirements for YT channel urls
 - [ ] Update tests with more info

 ## Install (v1)